 Man charged in death of Australian tourist in San Francisco

 Prosecutors say a Southern California man accused of killing an Australian tourist in a fight in San Francisco has been charged with involuntary manslaughter, assault and battery.
-San Francisco District Attorney's Office spokesman Alex Bastian said 34-year-old David Murillo of Hesperia was set to be arraigned Tuesday on the charges related to the death of Matthew Bate.
+KCBS reports 34-year-old David Murillo of Hesperia is set to be arraigned Tuesday on the charges related to the death of Matthew Bate of Australia's Woolner Northern Territory.

 Add your comments below